CheeseCake87/flask-imp/docs/_md/v5/Imp-Introduction.md

     return app
 ```

-The `init_app` method of the Imp class will automatically load configuration
-if the config argument is not set to `None`.

-An attempt to load the configuration from either `config.toml` file or a `Config`
-class from a `config.py` file will be made.
+The Flask configuration can be loaded from any standard Flask configuration method, or from the `FlaskConfig` class
+shown above.

+This class contains the standard Flask configuration options found in the Flask documentation.

+The `ImpConfig` class is used to configure the `Imp` instance.

+The `init_session` option of the `ImpConfig` class is used to set the initial session variables for the Flask app.
+This happens before the request is processed.

-For more information about the `config` parameter see: [Imp / config.x](imp-config-x.html)
+For more information about the configuration setting see the flask_imp.config section.

 `import_app_resources` will walk one level deep into the `resources` folder, and import
 all `.py` files as modules.